stripe/veneur/README.md

 * Timers: Locally accrued, count, max and min flushed to Datadog, percentiles forwarded to `forward_address` for global aggregation when set.
 * Sets: Locally accrued, forwarded to `forward_address` for global aggregation when set.

+# Other Notes

+* Veneur aligns its flush timing with the local clock.
+For the default interval of `10s` Veneur will generally emit metrics at 00, 10, 20, 30, … seconds after the minute.
+* Veneur will delay it's first metric emission to align the clock as stated above.
+This may result in a brief quiet period on a restart at worst < `interval` seconds long.

 # Usage

 ```